Building Products With Creative Intent

 Collaborate with other businesses, experts, or influencers to add value to your product and expand its reach.
 Partnering allows you to expand your network, gain new skills and showcase your products or services to a different audience.
 These collaborations can open up new markets and provide access to valuable insights and advice.

 Engage with a community of users, stakeholders and experts to get diverse perspectives and improve your product.
-Sharing ideas, expertise and resources fosters innovative thinking and encourages team members to challenge traditional norms.
+Sharing ideas, expertise and resources drives innovative thinking and encourages team members to challenge traditional norms.

 "There is no doubt that creativity is the most important human resource of all.
 Without creativity, there would be no progress, and we would be forever repeating the same patterns." – Edward De Bono